froseph/friday-podcast-club/content/schedule/20200724_what_would_it_take_for_you_to_come_out_-_where_should_we_begin.md

 date: 2020-07-24
 ## below are user-defined parameters (lower case keys recommended)
 episode: "What Would It Take For You to Come Out?"
-podcast: "Where Should We Begin?"
+podcasts: "Where Should We Begin?"
 subtitle:
 tags:
   - relationships